 Mike Callas, Town Liaison

-If you have questions about the Agendas or Minutes, or if you would like to apply to become a member of the Tree Board, please fill out an application and contact Angie Sprang at email@example.com.
+If you have questions, or if you would like to apply to become a member of the Tree Board, please email firstname.lastname@example.org or call 970.510.1215.

 Brunnier Matching Grants

 Brunnier Matching Grant Program for planting public trees in Carbondale

 With the very generous financial support of Carbondale resident Kay Brunnier, the Tree Board has created a matching grant program and will be offering discounted rates to businesses and individuals wishing to sponsor the planting of a tree on public property, such as in a park or open space or along one of our streets.
 The Town of Carbondale will purchase, plant and take care of the tree, and both the tree species and a suitable location will be decided on with the input of the person or business sponsoring the tree.

 There will be opportunities for trees planted in remembrance of a loved one and also the honoring of a person, family, school graduation or other special event, but anyone can sponsor the planting of a tree.